 That PCI report is a toned-down version of an earlier January 2013 report which states that without aftermarket parts, you could pay $24 more a year in premiums.
 The new version deletes that $24 statistic and scales down the “benefit to consumers” by nearly $1 billion.

 Which means that you’d save even less.
-Since the PCI didn’t want to do the math a second time, we’ll try to do it ourselves using the same criteria as the discarded version of the report.
+Since the PCI didn’t want to do the math a second time, we’ll try to do it ourselves using the same criteria as both versions of the report.

-“This translates into a 2.0 percent increase in the combined liability and physical damage premium per insured car if non-OEM parts could no longer be used,” the PCI writes.
+“This translates into a 2.0 percent increase in the combined liability and physical damage premium per insured car if non-OEM parts could no longer be used,” the PCI writes in the new report.
+The old one indicated it would be a 2.6 percent increase producing the $24 savings.

 Using the most recent data from the National Association of Insurance Commissioners, which involve 2012 premiums, the average combined liability/property damage bill (Americans who bought liability, comprehensive, and collision) was $927.58.